-Victoria Krundysheva a Russian-born, India living conceptual photographer, art & creative director and consultant, whose photography focuses whose photography focuses on fashion and fine-art.
+Victoria Krundysheva a Russian-born, India living conceptual fashion photographer, art & creative director.
 Through her work and visual metaphors she is calling attention to major social and individual issues.

-Her photo journey in India began in 2015 but since then she has already established her name in concept photography with series such as Lost Indian Goddesses, The Witch Hunt, and The Dark Room and was featured on multiple Indian and international platforms.
+Her photo journey in India began in 2015 but since then she has already established her name in conceptual photography with series such as Lost Indian Goddesses, The Witch Hunt, and The Dark Room and was featured on multiple Indian and international platforms.

 She has been featured in more than 50 media/publications around the world (including Europe, Asia and Americas) and has been invited to judge few photo contests (such as Corporate Photography Awards, Flipkart All Things Indian Photo Contest).

 She promotes creative and socially conscious approach to photography and has been behind shooting conceptual campaigns for brands like Titan, Taj and Hyper City.

 All work of Victoria is inspired by her free spirit, metaphorical vision and attention to details.